 A healthy diet for guinea pigs

-- Fresh clean drinking water continuously, checked twice daily.
-Ensure water doesn¿t freeze in winter.
+Make sure they have fresh clean drinking water continuously and check it twice daily.
+Ensure water doesn't freeze in winter.
 Without water guinea pigs become seriously ill.

-- Feeding quantities adjusted preventing them becoming underweight/overweight.
-Quantities guinea pigs need depend on age/lifestyle/general health.
-They become overweight and may suffer if eating more than needed.
+- Adjust feeding quantities to prevent them from becoming underweight or overweight.
+The quantity of food guinea pigs need depends on their age, lifestyle and general health.
+They become overweight and may suffer if they're eating more than they need.

 - Avoid sudden changes in their diet - introduce new foods gradually.